gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileClassification.md

 SubLabelId    :
 ```

 This command is similar to the previous example in that it also scans all files in the Projects folder and any of its subfolders, and sets labels according to the configured conditions for auto labeling.
-However, this time, because the command includes the *-Force* parameter, it also replaces the existing label for **Dashboard.xlsx,** and **Pricelist.xlsx.**
+However, this time, because the command includes the *-Force* parameter, it also replaces the existing label for **Dashboard.xlsx**, and **Pricelist.xlsx**.

 The contents of **Datasheet.pdf** did not match any configured conditions and this file remains without a label.